gitter-badger/CodeofConduct/readme.md

 Event organizers/volunteers will:

-*   Contact venue security or local law enforcement;
+*   Contact local law enforcement or venue security

 *   Provide escorts

 *   Assist those experiencing harassment to feel safe for the duration of the event

 The event organizers/volunteers will take appropriate action against unacceptable behavior.
-Organizes may expel participants from the event without warning or refund.
+Organizers may expel participants from the event without warning or refund.

-Event volunteers are happy to help participants contact local law enforcement and provide escorts.
-Volunteers will assist those experiencing harassment to feel safe for the duration of the event.
-We value you, your safety and your experience.

 ### Expectations for Everyone

-At all meetings and social events we expect everyone will:
+At all community and social events we expect everyone will:

 *   Be considerate, respectful, and collaborative